 PURPOSE

-The purpose of this document is to establish a CCSDS Recommended Standard for Bundle Protocol (BP), based on the bundle protocol of RFC 9171 (reference [1]), which defines end-to-end protocol, bundle structure, and block types for the exchange of messages (bundles) that support Delay Tolerant Networking (DTN).
+The purpose of this document is to establish a CCSDS Recommended Standard for Bundle Protocol (BP), based on the bundle protocol of RFC 9171 (reference [1]), which defines the end-to-end protocol, bundle structure, naming schemes, and block types for the exchange of messages (bundles) that support Delay Tolerant Networking (DTN).
 This document includes abstract service descriptions for the application services provided by BP.
+This document does not describe how to route bundles in a DTN.
+It also does not address how BP can be used to provide data reliability and/or accountability.

 SCOPE

-This Recommended Standard is designed to be applicable to any space mission infrastructure that might benefit from delay and disruption tolerance, regardless of resources, latencies, or complexity.
+This Recommended Standard is designed to be applicable to any space mission network infrastructure that might benefit from delay and/or disruption tolerance .
 It is intended that this Recommended Standard become a uniform standard among all CCSDS Agencies.

 This Recommended Standard is intended to be applied to all systems that claim conformance to the CCSDS Bundle Protocol version 7.